rapidcow/perspective/src/README.md

 print_panel(panel, time_format='24 hour')
 ```

+But if that wasn't enough, then you can write subclasses and override the
-Things are highly customizable too!
-Say for example you want the formatted
+appropriate methods!
+Say for example you want the formatted panel to meet
-panel to meet the following requirements:
+the following requirements:

 *   do not center the panel title
 *   exclude the weekday in the panel title and make it entirely UPPERCASE